Shalom Nagar: Later years

 After the Six-Day War in 1967, Nagar was transferred to the military compound in Hebron.
 Here he served as a security officer and later a prison administrator.
 He was one of the first Israelis to guard imprisoned Palestinians under the newly formed Israeli Military Administration.
 He later recounted that the wardens and officers there would sometimes physically abuse prisoners, and gave an example of when guards forced a father and son to physically fight.
-Discussing the incident in Hatalyan, he said that this broke his heart, and incidents like that made him cry.
+Discussing the incident in The Hangman, he said that this broke his heart, and incidents like that made him cry.
 As deputy warden at the prison, he dismissed guards involved in this activity, and recounted allowing the prisoners out in the yard against protocol.
-He said of the prisoners, "I pity them, even if they're terrorists [...]
+He said of the prisoners, "I pity them, even if they're terrorists ...
 Man shouldn't feel superior to his fellow man.
 Don't look down on even the simplest man".

 During this period, Nagar developed close ties with the area's religious settlers.
 He was among the earliest settlers in Kiryat Arba, an urban Israeli settlement in the West Bank, where he purchased a plot of land and lived for several years with his wife.
 Nagar claimed to have been the first to suggest that settler leader Moshe Levinger and the 14 families who originally settled in Hebron be given living quarters converted from the former stables of King Hussein of Jordan.

 In 1986, Nagar was asked if he would carry out the execution of Ivan Demjanjuk, a guard at Sobibor extermination camp.
 He refused, later saying he had "had enough trauma".
 Nagar retired from the Prison Service later that year, having worked there for at least 26 years.
 At this point, Nagar regrew his peyot and a beard, and was encouraged by Rabbi Amnon Yitzchak to join a kollel (an institute for Talmudic study).
 He then split his time between his studies and working as a certified shochet (kosher slaughterer).
 He slaughtered chickens for kapparos, and sheep for special occasions at Sephardi yeshivos across the country.

 Nagar's identity as Eichmann's executioner was kept secret for 30 years due to fear of reprisals from neo-Nazis, until Israeli journalists discovered and revealed it in 1992.
 They had been researching a radio program on the anniversary of Eichmann's death, reviewing prison records and talking to former prison employees.
 He said that he was sworn to secrecy over the execution, but after Mossad chief Isser Harel had published a book about Eichmann's capture he felt he had nothing to fear, saying: "Besides, I was involved in the great mitzvah of wiping out Amalek", referring to a biblical commandment in Judaism to erase the memory of an enemy nation of the Israelites.